The Chipin is a designer breed created by crossing the Chihuahua and Miniature Pinscher.

 Intelligence, Temperament and Personality Traits of the Chipin

-These intelligent dogs are gregarious and amicable in nature, loving to be in the company of their family members.
+These intelligent dogs are gregarious and amicable, loving to be in the company of their family members.

-They don’t like being left alone for an extended period of time.
+They don’t like being left alone for an extended period.
 This can impede their personality and make them destructive.

 Being immensely loyal to their masters, they are also highly protective regarding their territories just like the Chihuahua, which therefore prevents them from mingling well with other pets in the house.